tudows/PLIM/README.md

 Log
 ------------------------------
+**2016-01-15:**
+* Add the session module to the project.(The session is stored in the Redis and implemented via 'Hashing Ring'.)

 **2016-01-14:**
 * Construct a auto route match like the .Net MVC.
 * Change the mongodb connect to auth.